HugoAVaz/minecraft-mqtt-streamer/README.md

 2.  **Coreflux MQTT Broker**: A high-performance MQTT broker that acts as the central messaging hub.
 It receives events from the Minecraft plugin and routes them to subscribers like the web dashboard.
 It can also execute LOT (Language of Things) code for real-time data processing.
 The broker is included in the `docker-compose.yml` file for easy setup.
 3.  **Web Dashboard**: A web-based interface for real-time monitoring and interaction with the Minecraft server via MQTT.
 It provides a comprehensive view of the server's status, players, devices, and more.
 4.  **LOT Notebooks**: Interactive documents containing LOT code.
 They process the raw event data from the plugin to generate aggregated status information (e.g., counters for player actions) and enable further automation.

-## Prerequisites

-Before you begin, ensure you have the following tools installed:

-- **Docker and Docker Compose**: Used to build the plugin and run the development environment, including the Minecraft server and Coreflux MQTT broker.
-- **Visual Studio Code**: The recommended code editor for working with this project.
-- **VS Code Extensions**:
-  - **LOT Notebooks by Coreflux**: For creating and managing `.lotnb` notebook files.
-  - **LOT Language Support by Coreflux**: For syntax highlighting and language support for `.lotnb` script files.

 ## Features